Common Questions About Trucking Accidents

 Questions Everyone Should Ask

 “What kind of damages can I claim?” is a question everyone should ask when in a trucking accident.
 Damages can include lost earning capacity, lost income, medical expenses, physical and emotional pain and suffering, and of course property damage.
-If you lost a loved one in a trucking accident, you may qualify for a wrongful death lawsuit as well as loss of benefits, loss of companionship, and loss of projected future income.
+If you lost a loved one in a trucking accident, you may qualify for a wrongful death lawsuit in Vancouver as well as loss of benefits, loss of companionship, and loss of projected future income.

 No matter what, remember that if you accept a settlement, you’re waiving your rights to pursue compensation in a personal injury claim.
 Often, settlements are not enough to properly compensate the victim.
 This is especially true if you are facing medical issues, since some conditions (such as whiplash) may not be apparent right away.
 Settling is risky business, especially if you do so without legal counsel.
 Unlike other accidents, dealing with trucking companies can be difficult and you might feel pressured into accepting a settlement you’re not 100 percent comfortable with.
 You deserve better, and that’s exactly what we can provide.